AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 </details>

 ### Python
-All Python files were ran through [Pep8](http://pep8online.com/) with no errors found.
+All Python files were run through [Pep8](http://pep8online.com/) with no errors found.

 ### Lighthouse

-Lighthouse validation was ran on all pages (both mobile and desktop) in order to check accessibility.
+Lighthouse validation was run on all pages (both mobile and desktop) in order to check accessibility.
-At first I recieved the warning *'Background and foreground colors do not have a sufficient contrast ratio'* in relation to buttons where I had used the Bootstrap class `btn-info`.
+At first I received the warning *'Background and foreground colors do not have a sufficient contrast ratio'* in relation to buttons where I had used the Bootstrap class `btn-info`.

 After I updated the button styling I received 100% score on all pages.